lukebond/pomodoro/README.md

 - `TIME` - Number of seconds for the timer.
 Defaults to 1500 (25mins)
 - `TITLE` - The bold first line of the notification.
 Defaults to "Pomodoro Timer"
 - `MESSAGE` - The message body.
 Defaults to "¡Time for a break!        ".

+Logo taken off the Internet.
+Source: http://cirillocompany.de/pages/pomodoro-technique

+If you want me to not use it, let me know.